Way Day 2023: The best furniture deals at Wayfair

 Note that you'll need to buy a box spring separately.

 Need a new vanity for your bathroom?
-This good-looking one has midcentury flair.
-It has a ceramic countertop and melamine wood base.
+This good-looking one has mid-century flair.
+It features a ceramic countertop and melamine wood base.

 Find it in two colors.